Contact Us for a Free Consultation (213) 542-0979

-This is a good topic to review because a lot of people get this confused.
+This is a good topic to review because many people often get this confused.
 So, suppose you're charged with a crime and it relates to a domestic violence or spousal abuse case in Los Angeles.
-In that case, one of the issues you're going to have to grapple with is a lot of times the police will tell your significant other to get a restraining order.
+In that case, one of the issues you're going to have to grapple with is a lot of times, the police will tell your significant other to get a restraining order.
 That's basically a civil remedy.

-So, they're going to go into civil court, fill out the civil paperwork and if they can create enough of an issue related to you, they'll get the judge to order a temporary restraining order like right away, where you're not allowed to come within 100 yards of the protected party.
+So, they're going to go to civil court, fill out the necessary paperwork.
+Suppose they can create a sufficient issue related to you.
+In that case, they'll get the judge to order a temporary restraining order immediately, which will prohibit you from coming within 100 yards of the protected party.

-Of course, that has to be served on you in order to be effective.
-In other words, you have to know about it.
-So, that's a civil remedy.
-If you violate that civil restraining order, then you could be subject to criminal charges.
-This could lead to your arrest and a new criminal case, separate from the domestic violence case you're currently facing.
+Of course, for this civil remedy to be effective, the order must be served on you.
+In other words, you have to be aware of it.
+If you violate this civil restraining order, the consequences could be severe.
+You could be subject to criminal charges, leading to your arrest and a new criminal case, separate from the domestic violence case you're currently facing.

 Criminal Protective Order

 The criminal protective order comes in once the person appears in court.
-If charges are filed in a domestic violence case in Los Angeles, the criminal court will automatically place a criminal protective order and basically order the person to stay away from the other party and children one hundred yards.
+Suppose charges are filed in a domestic violence case in Los Angeles.
+In that case, the criminal court will automatically issue a criminal protective order, essentially ordering the person to stay away from the other party and the children for a distance of one hundred yards.

 It will be a full stay away unless that party actually shows up in court and asks for what's called a Level One protective order in Los Angeles, where they're allowed to go within a hundred yards; they just can't annoy, molest; harass, stalk or commit any type of battery on that particular person and that protective order stays on the case while the case is pending.

-It typically gets put in place if the person gets convicted and ends up on probation.
+It is typically put in place if the person is convicted and ends up on probation.
 Then, that criminal protective order will protect the other party.

 If you violate a criminal protective order, you could be charged with a crime, and you would also be looking at a probation violation on the underlying criminal case for violating the order.
-So, really, a criminal protective order and a restraining order can kind of sit at the same time, both of which could subject the person to charges were they to violate them.
+This could lead to additional penalties, including extended probation or even incarceration.
+In reality, a criminal protective order and a restraining order can coexist simultaneously, both of which could subject the person to charges if they violate either of them.

 But they really are, once that criminal protective order is in place, kind of superfluous.
 In other words, you don't really need the restraining order once the criminal protective order is put in place.